towersvault/shinpokered/README.md

 -----------
 **Note: Changelogs may contain spoilers**
 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

+v1.24.5
+- Minor text edit for SS Anne npc in post-game.
+- Minor fix for Itemfinder when there are multiple hidden items on screen.

 v1.24.4
 - Can no longer fish or surf using the right wall corner tile on the SS Anne.